 KTH Library recommends that you keep the copyright of your text, regardless of how you choose to publish.
 As an author, you own both the moral copyright, and the economic copyright.
 The economic right can be sold or transferred to a publisher or other organisation when you publish, but you have several good options to keep that right.
 Read more on the page Publish open access .

-- The publishers’ terms vary.
-Familiarise yourself with the publishers’ terms and choose a publisher accordingly.
-Search Sherpa/Romeo to check the terms of different publishers.
+- Familiarise yourself with the publishers’ varying terms and choose a publisher accordingly.
+Search Sherpa Romeo to check the terms of different publishers.

 Creative Commons licenses

-If you want to be able to share your text, in full or in part, you can assign a Creative Commons license to it.
+If you want to be able to share your text, you can assign a Creative Commons license (CC licens) to it.
 Remember to do this when you submit your manuscript, or, at the latest, before you sign an agreement with a publisher.
 Creative Commons supply different degrees of licenses that specify in what ways others are allowed to use your work.
 The license clearly states which rights and restrictions apply.
 A CC license can only be used on copyrighted material.
 One of the basic requirements is that you must always acknowledge the author.

 Directory of Open Access Journals (DOAJ) is a directory of quality controlled open access journals.
 The journals listed in DOAJ are peer-reviewed, with a high scientific level.

 Before submitting your article to a journal, make sure that the publisher is serious.
 The library will not cover any costs for APC:s (Article Processing Charges) in questionable or unserious journals.

 We can give you advice about the which journal to choose from different aspects like the subject, article type, citations, open access or acceptance rate.